About occupational therapists

 Occupational therapists are university-trained health professionals who help people improve their ability to do the everyday things that they want or need to do.

-- improve their ability to look after themselves – for example, eat, dress or complete personal hygiene tasks
+- improve their ability to look after themselves – for example, feed themselves, dress themselves, wash themselves and clean their teeth

-- take part in activities at work, school and preschool or in the community
+- take part in activities at home, work, school and preschool or in the community

 - move around more easily in physical environments – for example, with ramps.

-Occupational therapists work with people who might have difficulties because of injury or illness, psychological or emotional problems, developmental delay, intellectual disability or physical disability.
+Occupational therapists might work with children who have difficulties because of injury or illness, psychological or emotional challenges, learning difficulties, developmental delay, intellectual disability or physical disability.

 If your child has a disability or health or development concerns, allied health professionals like occupational therapists are there to care for your child and help you understand your child’s condition and treatment.
 With the support and expertise of these professionals, you can help your child thrive.